AdamKyle/flare/resources/info/character-information/section-1.md

 Welcome to the Planes of Tlessa player.
 You are about to emabrk on an epic quest where you'll explore the various planes of existance.
 You will fight fearsome monsters, adventure deep caves, dungeons and other locations of interest to find rare treasures and gold.

 Before you can bgin this quest how ever, you will need to create a character. **That could not be easier**.
-Head on over to the [register page](/register) and fill out the login details, then you are presented with character creation.
+Head on over to the [register page](/register) and fill out the login details and your character details.

 Choose your name, then select a race and a class for your character.